Tongue Tie Surgery and Lip Tie Correction

 Understanding Tongue Tie and Lip Tie

 During development, our tongue and lips are connected to other tissue in the mouth by membranes called frenula (singular frenulum).
-These are supposed to thin and disappear by birth, but in about 4-10% of children, this doesn’t occur in for the tongue or.
+These are supposed to thin and disappear by birth, but in about 4-10% of children, this doesn’t occur for the tongue and/or lip.
 This leaves the tongue and/or lip connected.

 If the tongue is connected, it is called ankyglossia or tongue tie.
 If the upper lip is connected, it is generally called just lip tie, although it is technically known as tied maxillary fraenum, although there is a parallel term, ankylabia, that is rarely used.